 Tease new tidbits of fascinating information about the event in advance to get audiences excited, but make sure it’s going to pique interest.
 From line-ups to influencers that may be attending along with celebrity guests and or entertainment that you want to be a hit, it all makes a buzz and gets people talking.

-Countdowns are also marvelous and can keep your audience coming back to your channels on a regular basis closer to your event, which will keep it in the front of their mind.
+Countdowns can keep your audience coming back to your channels on a regular basis closer to your event, which will keep it in the front of their mind.

-Live video is cost effective – It’s a common misapprehension that live video is expensive, but thanks to Facebook Live, anyone can access the technology and see a positive ROI.
+- Live video is cost-effective – It’s a common misconception that live video is expensive, but thanks to Facebook Live, anyone can access the technology and see a positive ROI.

 Ask event attendees to send out snaps at the event using your custom Geofilter.

-Live tweeting is a process of engaging your Twitter followers by sending updates about an event as it happens.
-Live-tweeters use the hashtag which is relevant to the event they are tweeting.
-Assign a person from your team to tweet live from the event, retweet tweets from audiences (both on and off-line) and reply to questions that come via Twitter.
+Live-tweeting is a process of engaging your Twitter followers by sending updates about an event as it happens.
+Assign someone from your team to tweet live from the event, retweet tweets from audiences (both on and off-line), and reply to questions that come via Twitter.